earseneau1/ENTR_Timeline/README.md

 # Entrepreneurship History Timeline

-**Course**: ENTR 20263 Entrepreneurship & Innovation (TCU Neeley School of Business) **Audience**: Required for all TCU business majors
+**Course**: ENTR 20263 Entrepreneurship & Innovation (TCU Neeley School of Business)

+**Audience**: Required for all TCU business majors

 ## Overview

-This web‑based timeline tool was developed as part of ENTR 20263: Entrepreneurship & Innovation.
+This web‑based timeline tool was developed for ENTR 20263: Entrepreneurship & Innovation.
 The primary learning objective is to introduce students to modern, AI‑assisted software workflows, not to delve into advanced programming techniques.
 Through guided interaction with the codebase—and by leveraging generative AI—students will:

 - **Explore a no‑code/low‑code mindset**: Understand how today’s platforms can accelerate development.
 - **Appreciate AI integration**: See how AI agents can modify, refactor, and extend real software.